AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 if it is solved to a non-empty telescope, it is refined to an implicit function type.

-This allows us to generally handle unknown insertions, and we can proceed with elaboration and compute, without having to postpone anything.
+This allows us to generally handle unknown insertions, and we can proceed with elaboration and computation, without having to postpone anything.

 The new rule for **checking with meta-headed type** becomes the following: